SandraCoburn/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a web framework that adds extra functionality to node.js, express is a node.js module.

 - [ ] Describe Middleware?

+Middleware are functions that have access to the request, response and next objects.
+Middleware can execute any code, make changes to the the req and res objects, end the req-res cycle and call the next middleware in the stack.

 - [ ] Describe a Resource?

+In a RESTful application everything is a resource, accessible via a unique URI. resources can have multiple representations.

 - [ ] What can the API return to help clients know if a request was successful?

+It returns the resource and the code showing it was successful.

 - [ ] How can we partition our application into sub-applications?

+By using routing,

 ## Minimum Viable Product